Piccadilly line: Future rolling stock

 In the late 1990s, the Labour government initiated a public–private partnership (PPP) to reverse years of underinvestment in London Underground.
 Tube Lines planned to order 93 new Piccadilly line trains, which would enter service by 2014.
 In January 2007, Tube Lines started the process of ordering new Piccadilly line trains, by querying if train manufacturers would be interested in supplying them.
 Contract award was anticipated for 2008, and trains would enter service on the Piccadilly line in 2014.
 However, TfL bought out the Tube Lines consortium after cost overruns in 2010, formally ending the PPP.

 In the mid 2010s, TfL began a process of ordering new rolling stock to replace trains on the Piccadilly, Central, Bakerloo and Waterloo & City lines.
 A feasibility study into the new trains showed that new generation trains and re-signalling could increase capacity on the Piccadilly line by 60%, with 36 trains per hour.

-In June 2018, the Siemens Mobility Inspiro design was selected.
+In June 2018, the Siemens Inspiro was selected.
 These trains will have an open gangway design, wider doorways, air conditioning and the ability to run automatically with a new signalling system.
 However, TfL could only afford to order 94 trains at a cost of £1.5bn, and not the cost of resignalling and automating the line.
-Half of the trains will be built in Goole, East Riding of Yorkshire.
-Trains are expected to enter service in 2025.
+Siemens confirmed 80% of the new trains will be built in Siemens Goole, East Riding of Yorkshire.

+Trains were initially expected to enter service at the end of 2025 but were delayed to between July and December of 2026 due to some engineering complexities.

+Trains had been undergoing high-speed testing at a depot in Germany before being delivered to TfL.In late July 2025 the first train started testing on the line.
+On 2 and 3 August, it started mainline testing between Northfields and Hyde Park Corner.